Kangaroo Point, Queensland

 The suburb features two prominent attractions, the Story Bridge and Kangaroo Point Cliffs.
 At the western margins, the Captain Cook Bridge marks the start of the Pacific Motorway.
+The Kangaroo Point Green Bridge connects the suburb to the central business district.

 Geography

 Kangaroo Point is located directly east across the Brisbane River from the Brisbane central business district, but being on the south side of the river is normally regarded as a southern suburb.

 Kangaroo Point is located on a peninsula formed of harder rhyolite rock which the Brisbane River flows around.
 On the northern tip of the peninsula the Story Bridge connects it to the central business district and the suburb of Fortitude Valley.
 The suburb of Woolloongabba is located to the south.
 The six-lane Main Street runs from Story Bridge to Woolloongabba.
 The landscape of Kangaroo Point is predominantly high-rise apartments towards the tip of the peninsula while the southern end is predominantly low-medium density apartments and Queenslander type houses.